dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/request-response.md

 This article explains how to read from the request body and write to the response body.
 Code for these operations might be required when writing middleware.
 Outside of writing middleware, custom code isn't generally required because the operations are handled by MVC and Razor Pages.

 There are two abstractions for the request and response bodies: <xref:System.IO.Stream> and <xref:System.IO.Pipelines.Pipe>.
-For request reading, [HttpRequest.Body](xref:Microsoft.AspNetCore.Http.HttpRequest.Body) is a <xref:System.IO.Stream>, and `HttpRequest.BodyReader` is a <xref:System.IO.Pipelines.PipeReader>.
-For response writing, [HttpResponse.Body](xref:Microsoft.AspNetCore.Http.HttpResponse.Body) is a <xref:System.IO.Stream>, and `HttpResponse.BodyWriter` is a <xref:System.IO.Pipelines.PipeWriter>.
+For request reading, <xref:Microsoft.AspNetCore.Http.HttpRequest.Body?displayProperty=nameWithType> is a <xref:System.IO.Stream>, and `HttpRequest.BodyReader` is a <xref:System.IO.Pipelines.PipeReader>.
+For response writing, <xref:Microsoft.AspNetCore.Http.HttpResponse.Body?displayProperty=nameWithType> is a <xref:System.IO.Stream>, and `HttpResponse.BodyWriter` is a <xref:System.IO.Pipelines.PipeWriter>.

 [Pipelines](/dotnet/standard/io/pipelines) are recommended over streams.
 Streams can be easier to use for some simple operations, but pipelines have a performance advantage and are easier to use in most scenarios.
 ASP.NET Core is starting to use pipelines instead of streams internally.
 Examples include: